Mark S. Allen, MD

 John V. Conte, MD

-Dr. Conte is a cardiothoracic surgeon in Baltimore, MD, and is a Professor of Surgery at Johns Hopkins University Hospital.
+Dr. Conte is Chief of the Division of Cardiac Surgery and Associate Director of the Heart and Vascular Institute at Penn State University Hershey Medical Center.
 His areas of interest include adult cardiac surgery, minimally invasive cardiac surgery, and TAVR.

 James R. Edgerton, MD, FACC, FACS, FHRS